Joseph Fielding Smith: Church president

-Smith became LDS Church's president on January 23, 1970, following the death of David O. McKay.
+Smith became the LDS Church's president on January 23, 1970, following the death of David O. McKay.
 He chose Harold B. Lee and N. Eldon Tanner as his counselors.
 Smith elected not to retain Hugh B. Brown in the First Presidency.
 According to Church Historian Leonard J. Arrington, Smith's age and health prevented him from having much of a supervising role during his presidency; most work was done by his two counselors.

-Although he served as church president for less than three years, Smith's administration introduced several new initiatives: Area conferences were introduced, significant organizational restructuring in the church's Sunday School system and the church's Department of Social Services, and the church magazines were consolidated into the Ensign, New Era and Friend in English, with centralized planning for all publications.
+Although he served as church president for less than three years, Smith's administration introduced several new initiatives: Area conferences were introduced, significant organizational restructuring in the church's Sunday School system and the church's Department of Social Services occurred, and the church magazines were consolidated into the Ensign, New Era and Friend in English, with centralized planning for all publications.
 His tenure was also marked by steady growth in the number of missionaries, and the dedication of temples in Ogden and Provo, Utah.

 Death

-Smith died at his home in Salt Lake City on July 2, 1972, less than three weeks before his 96th birthday.
+Smith died at his home in Salt Lake City on July 2, 1972, at age 95.
 He attended church services with his ward that day, and while visiting with one of his daughters that evening he quietly died while sitting in his favorite chair.
-He was buried in the Salt Lake City Cemetery.
+He was buried in the Salt Lake City Cemetery on July 6, 1972.